bcwaters/Graha/readme.md

 # Graha
-Graha is used to make astrological calculations that utilized in Vedic Astrology
+Graha is used to make astrological calculations that are utilized in Vedic Astrology.

+## stack
+node.js is used to function as an api on a server

+/home/bcwaters